RobRendell/gTove/README.md

 * Add to global menu: Refocus camera, focus higher, focus lower.
 * Position added maps/minis so they don't overlap existing maps/minis.
 * Add ability to save and load scenarios.
+* Reposition pop-up menus if created close to an edge so they don't extend off-screen.

 ## Plans/TODO

 * Implement delete in file browser.
 * Save current tabletop over existing scenario.
+* Have drag handle in reposition mode too?
+Could cancel reposition by tapping the handle, like ending fog of war mode.
 * Tip over miniature to represent prone/dead/whatever.
 * Visible label on minis.
 Also have GM-only label?
 * Copy mini N times (default 1) that's on the tabletop.
 If no number after the name, adds one and starts incrementing.